 Team Peticulars is very proud of their certifications and their continuing education in the latest industry trends.

-Owner – Linda Rogers has been a pet professional since graduating from OSU in 1986.
+Owner and Operations Manager – Linda Rogers has been a pet professional since graduating from OSU in 1986.
 She went on to earn her Master’s Degree in Non-Profit Management, Animal Welfare.
 Linda has an extensive background in veterinary practice operation and spent several years as the director of a dog shelter and owner of a grooming, boarding and training center.
 Linda has a great affection for retired racing greyhounds and fostered 10 of them prior to adopting her boy, Rogue (featured in the side menu).
 She also has 2 Siamese rescues, Ting-Ting and Confucius.
 Her special interest lies in behavior and pets with peculiar personalities.
 Linda’s goal is to help anxious, overactive or timid animals adjust to their daily challenges and live happy lives.
 Through patience, understanding and the use of specialized products and procedures, even the most unique pets can be helped.
 “All pets deserve to be loved, valued and treated with kindness.”

-Kerri Power is an avid animal lover.
+Staycare Leader – Kerri Power is an avid animal lover.
 She especially adores her boxer, Seamus and her puggle, Stella.
-She moved to Cape Cod in 2018 after retiring from the MA Dept of Corrections where she spent some time working with the NEADS World Class Service Dogs program which provides service dogs for people in need.
+She moved to Cape Cod in 2018 after retiring from the MA Dept of Corrections where she spent time working with the NEADS World Class Service Dogs program which provides service dogs for people in need.
 Read more about them here.
 Kerri considers herself a professional mushy face squisher, wiggle butt scratcher and tennis ball thrower.
 “I can’t wait to spend time playing with your fur baby!”
 Kerri is also (Human) CPR Certified.